ellerbrock/talis.github.io/topics/code-reviews.md

 ## Code reviews

-Every code change at Talis must go through peer review before it can be merged into the product.
+All code at Talis must go through peer review before it can be merged into `master`.
 This can be done by raising a pull request on the relevant github repository and asking your colleagues for input.

 ### 30% vs 90%